gr-blog/gregros.dev/posts/web/01/every-type-of-script-tag.post.md

 There are solid reasons to use these, though I have to admit they’re pretty weird.

-Because they must be constructed using JavaScript, they can’t be inserted using certain kinds of XSS attacks.
-This makes them somewhat more secure than `data:` URI.
+For one, we can only construct them from JavaScript.
+This means attackers can't insert them using certain kinds of XSS attacks, making them somewhat more secure.

 However, they have some security risks too.
 They're sometimes used by attackers to obfuscate malicious scripts, since they’re harder to trace.